dakotacolorado/dakotacolorado/README.md

 # Hello, I'm Dakota

 ## About Me
 I am a **Software Engineer** with a foundation in **Applied Mathematics**.
-Six years of industry experience.
-I specialize in **Data Science** and **Backend Web Services**.
+I have six years of industry experience and I specialize in **Data Science** and **Backend Web Services**.
 I often work with languages like Java, TypeScript, and Python.
 As I expand my knowledge in deep learning, I'm actively exploring libraries like PyTorch and TensorFlow.

 **Education**: BS in Applied Mathematics, minor in Physics & Computer Science